 Think about what you need from your new home.
 Do you need a home office or workshop?
 A nursery?
 A place to store large equipment?
-It’s important to think not only about the look and feel of your home, but the functionality that is needed to meet your everyday needs.
-That means now, and in the near future.
-If there are any big changes on the horizon, consider them and how you may need to work them into your house plan now.
+It’s important to think not only about the look and feel of your home but the functionality that is needed to meet your everyday needs.
+That means now and shortly.
+If there are any significant changes on the horizon, consider them and how you may need to work them into your house plan now.
 With your list of needs should also come a list of wants.
 Think about the luxuries you want as well.
-Perhaps a home theatre or outdoor entertaining room?
+Perhaps a home theatre or outdoor entertaining.

-Your needs and wants should also help you narrow down your location parameters.
-It might be nice to live near the beach or the city.
-But it’s important to consider suburbs based on their proximity to the facilities and infrastructure that matter most to you.
+Your needs and desires should also help you narrow down your location parameters.
+Living near the beach or the city might be nice.
+But it’s essential to consider suburbs based on their proximity to the facilities and infrastructure that matter most to you.
 It’s always a bonus to be close to public transport and shopping centres.
 If growing or starting a family is on the cards, think about where you’d like to enrol them in school.

 New homes give buyers the opportunity to customise everything from the colours and carpets, to the tiles and fixtures.
 That’s why so many new homebuyers decide to build new.
 Understanding your budget and needs is a great start to launch you into the more significant shopping process; choosing your home.
 Stay tuned for part 2 with more advice on shopping for your new home.